PhilipQuirke/verified_transformers/README.md

   - useful_*.py: Contains data on the useful token positions and useful nodes (attention heads and MLP neurons) that the model uses in predictions
   - quanta_*.py: Contains categorisations of model behavior (aka quanta), with ways to detect and graph them
   - ablate_*.py: Contains ways to "intervention ablate" the model and detect the impact of the ablation
-  - maths_*.py: Contains specializations of the above specific to arithmetic (addition and subctraction) transformer models
+  - maths_*.py: Contains specializations of the above specific to arithmetic (addition and subtraction) transformer models

 - Tests: Unit tests